sumitdotml/kickstart-obsidian/README.md

 config all in [.obsidian/](./.obsidian) directory

-just gotta clone it and open the cloned directory with obisdian, that's it
+just gotta clone it and open the cloned directory with obsidian, that's it